Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 When is Ramadan?

 Ramadan falls in the ninth month of the Islamic Calendar when the first sliver of the crescent moon appears.
 The Islamic Calendar is a lunar calendar, meaning it follows the cycles of the moon.
 The date of Ramadan shifts each year on the Gregorian calendar, which is commonly-used in the Western Hemisphere.
+Ramadan typically falls in the later winter or early spring.

 Eid al-Fitr is a three-day celebration marking the end of Ramadan.
 The holiday begins the day after the last day of Ramadan.